 Utah’s Hogle Zoo has been home to half-sibling southern white rhinos George (male) since 1977 and Princess (female) in 1980.
 At 48 and 45 years old, George and Princess are some of the longest residents at Utah’s Hogle Zoo.
 They are considered geriatric members of their species and are nearly the oldest southern white rhinos at any Association of Zoo and Aquariums (AZA) zoo.
 Our team works with AZA zoos across the rhinoceros species advisory group to learn the latest advances in geriatric veterinary care.

-You may not see the rhinos during your visit because they may be indoors resting, receiving treatments, or being pampered by their keepers, which are important parts of their advanced geriatric care.
-Check the zoo’s daily schedule for the Geriatric Giants program, where you’ll learn more about George and Princess’ care.
+You may not see Princess during your visit because she may be indoors resting, receiving treatments, or being pampered by her keepers, which are important parts of her advanced geriatric care.

-We love how George and Princess have been part of your zoo visits and memories for many generations and understand the disappointment in not being able to visit them.
-Thank you for being understanding as we support these two incredibly loved members of our zoo family.
+We love how Princess has been part of your zoo visits and memories for many generations and understand the disappointment in not being able to visit her.
+Thank you for being understanding as we support this incredibly loved member of our zoo family.

 In their natural habitat, rhinos can live up to 20-25 years old due to predators and poaching.
-But, with exceptional health care and no predators, southern white rhinos in human care can live up to the late 40s to early 50s, leading them to experience natural ailments of old age.
+But, with exceptional health care and no predators, southern white rhinos in human care can live into their mid-40s, leading them to experience natural ailments of old age.

-The animal care team describes 4,100-pound George as calm and relaxed, while 3,900-pound Princess is inquisitive and motivated.
-Since they are in their golden years, their medical needs are changing, and their size makes care even more challenging.
+The animal care team describes 3,900-pound Princess as inquisitive and motivated.
+Since she is in her golden years, her medical needs are changing, and her size makes care even more challenging.

-Princess and George receive extensive specialized care as they enter their golden years.
+Princess receives extensive specialized care as she enters her golden years.

 George and Princess voluntarily participate in their health monitoring and veterinary treatments thanks to a long, trusting relationship with their care team.
 Animal training at Hogle Zoo is on the animals’ terms.
 They choose to interact, build trust with the trainers, and become active participants in their veterinary care.